kyma-incubator/compass/README.md

-⚠️ This repository has been deprecated and will be archived soon.
+## :warning: This repository has been deprecated and will be archived soon. :warning:

 <p align="center">